-- At the back of Vicarage Walk and its environs.
-Marked blue. - Along the footpaths off of Cage Lane between The Green and also along the 3 Shires bridleway towards Hail Weston.
-Also marked in blue - Willows at the entrance to the Village from St Neots Marked in Green - D1.
-The copse on the B645 exit towards Kimbolton, this has a particularly special oak tree. - D2.
-The copse off of the B645 on entry to the village from St. Neots - D3. and D4.
-The horse chestnut tree near the New Vicarage and those in the churchyard - D5.
-Trees at Old Vicarage driveway and near the cow sheds.
+- D1.
+The copse on the B645 exit towards Kimbolton, this has a particularly special oak tree marked in green. - D2.
+The copse off of the B645 on entry to the village from St. Neots marked in green - D3. and D4.
+The horse chestnut tree near the New Vicarage and those in the churchyard marked in brown - D5.
+Trees at Old Vicarage driveway and near the cow sheds marked in red. - At the back of Vicarage Walk and its environs (Marked blue). - Along the footpaths off of Cage Lane between The Green and also along the 3 Shires bridleway towards Hail Weston (Marked blue) - Willows at the entrance to the Village from St Neots (Marked Green)